sitevalidator/sourceviewer/README.md

 ## Following redirections

-This app uses the open_uri_redirections gem, that patches Ruby's OpenURI to allow redirections from HTTP to HTTPS and vice versa.
+This app uses the [OpenUriRedirections](https://github.com/jaimeiniesta/open_uri_redirections) gem, that patches Ruby's OpenURI to allow redirections from HTTP to HTTPS and vice versa.

 ## Specifying an User Agent